ibm-cloud-docs/messages-for-rabbitmq/howto-resources-scaling.md

 Storage shows the amount of disk space that is allocated to your service.
 Each member gets an equal share of the allocated space.
 Your data is replicated across three data members in the RabbitMQ cluster, so the total amount of storage you use is approximately three times the size of your data set.

 Disk allocation affects the performance of the disk, with larger disks having higher performance.
-Baseline Input-Output Operations per second (IOPS) performance for disk is 10 IOPS for each GB.
-Hitting IOPS limits consistently can cause throughput and message processing delays, which can be alleviated by scaling up disk space.
+Baseline input/output operations per second (IOPS) performance for disk is 10 IOPS for each GB.
+Reaching IOPS limits consistently causes throughput and message processing delays, which can be alleviated by scaling up disk space.

 You cannot scale down storage.
 If your data set size has decreased, you can recover space by backing up and restoring to a new deployment.
 {: .tip}